thanasibakis/data2sound/README.md

 ## Example usage

-This API is currently deployed at [data2sound.herokuapp.com](https://data2sound.herokuapp.com).
-Navigating to this page directly (ie. not the /sonify endpoint) will bring you to my Data to Sound project page, a client program that interfaces with this API.
-Its source code can be found at the [sister repository](https://github.com/thanasibakis/CS190/tree/master/final-project) for this project, although this API can run completely independently from that codebase (the other way around is not true).
+The API is put to use on my [Data to Sound](https://thanasibakis.github.io/CS190/data2sound) project page.
+Its source code can be found at [here](https://github.com/thanasibakis/CS190/tree/master/final-project).
+(Note that this API can run completely independently from that codebase-- the other way around is not true.)

+An instance of the API is currently deployed at [data2sound.herokuapp.com](https://data2sound.herokuapp.com) for the use of client programs like the one mentioned above.
+Navigating to this page directly (ie. not the /sonify endpoint) will bring you to this repository.

 ## Credits